at58474/at58474.github.io/another-page.md

 ## PDB Data Analysis

+It works with almost all markdown flavours (the below blank line matters).

+---
-The following data was extracted from the Protein Data Bank:
+> The following data was extracted from the Protein Data Bank:
+---

 ![Missing Data Table](/assets/img/PDB_missing_data_table.png "Missing Data Table")